mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

    - distance-based OOD detection methods remain largely unexplored in object-level OOD detection
      -  proposing a distance based framework for detecting OOD objects (model-agnostic representation space both CNN and Tx)
-        -  We explore test-time OOD detection by leveraging the optimized embeddings in a parametric or non-parametric way
+        -  TP explore test-time OOD detection by leveraging the optimized embeddings in a parametric or non-parametric way
      -  a trainable loss function to shape the representations into a mixture of von Mises-Fisher (vMF) distributions on the unit hypersphere!!
        -  ShapIng the RepresENtations into a desired parametric form: model the representations by the von Mises-Fisher (vMF) distribution (classic probability distribution in directional statistics for hyperspherical data with the unit norm)
          - vMF avoids estimating large covariance matrices for high-dimensional data (that is costly and unstable in Gaussian case)